SanderSade/txt2html/README.md

 * Drag'n'drop
 * Both graphical and command-line interface
 * Free and open source
+* Also available as a NuGet package - https://www.nuget.org/packages/Sander.txt2html

 ### Installing
 To install, just extract all files from the archive to any folder and double-click on txt2html.exe to start using the program.